nahiyan/darwin/README.md

 FlatBuffers schema files are included in `/extensions/<extension_name>/flatbuffers`, where `<extension_name>` is the name of the extension.
 You can use FlatBuffers schema compiler to compile the schemas.
 Afterwards, place the newly generated files in their respective locations.

-Note that FlatBuffers isn't used as a library, but as a tool which generates header files.
+> Note: FlatBuffers isn't used as a library, but as a tool which generates header files.
 The header files are what makes serialization/deserialization of data possible.